kingws/AndroidEventBus/README.md

 ## Retrofit

-Retrofit is a type-safe client for Android and Java.
+Retrofit is a type-safe REST client for Android and Java.
 With this library you can request the webservices of a REST api with POST, GET and more.
 This library is great, but we need a good architecture to do it correctly.
 I'll dig deeper into each object, but for starters we'll need to set up the following:

 * Rest Adapter
 * API Service with Parameters